-CenterStone has been thrilled to provide wholesale B2B e-commerce solutions for 5.11 Tactical for the past 7 months.
-A growing brand that has found success in both military/law enforcement markets and the direct-to-consumer market, we can’t wait to see 5.11 Tactical continue to grow.
-Even more exciting for us is that we get to be along for the ride as their wholesale e-commerce and OMS (Order Management Software) partner.
+CenterStone Technologies is thrilled to be the wholesale B2B e-commerce solutions of choice for 5.11 Tactical.
+As 5.11 Tactical continues to grow, with their own direct to consumer stores and tremendous growth in military/law enforcement markets, we continue to be a stable and innovative choice for 5.11 Tactical.
 If you’d like to hear about the history of the brand and its remarkable beginnings, keep reading below.
 If you’d like to find some of their world-class gear, visit their website.

 5.11 Tactical, started by Royal Robbins and then expanded by Dan Costa, is a Modesto, California-based tactical apparel and equipment manufacturer.